rekanorman/enel373-fpga/README.md

 * Annabelle Ritchie (ari49)
 * Hannah Regan (hbr66)

+This project implements a simple 8-bit arithmetic logic unit for an FPGA.

 | File Name (.vhd)    | Description                                                                                                                      |
 |---------------------|----------------------------------------------------------------------------------------------------------------------------------|
 | alu_8_bit           | An 8-bit ALU which performs the operations of addition, subtraction, bitwise AND and bitwise OR.                                 |